leea/leea.github.io.old/_posts/2016-02-24-science-and-the-treatment-of-serious-illnesses.md

 The findings of research should also be given back to the participants.
 The wording of the common rule should not discourage data sharing.

-In 2015, I had the opportunity to participate in the Profile Research project at Dana Farber Cancer Institute where I contributed my tumor for  next generation sequencing of 275 cancer related genes.
+In 2015, I had the opportunity to participate in the Profile research project at Dana Farber Cancer Institute where I contributed my tumor for  next generation sequencing of 275 cancer related genes.
 Five months later, the sequencing data was ready.
 In the meantime I had switched oncologists, and hospitals, across town to Massachusetts General Hospital.

 There was one problem - the data was not allowed to be given to me!
 In order to pass IRB review, the study could not share the results of the testing with the patient, for fear that simply having the data could harm the participant.
 Of course, they were assuring that I could in no way benefit from the research either.